NyanDevModding/middleinterface/README.md

 #### implementing

-here comes the OOP programming, if you need a contract for a class that makes her override some methods + giving her access to some other (thats what an interface is) then you will need to implement an interface
+here comes the OOP programming, if you need a contract for a class that makes her override some methods + giving her access to some others (thats what an interface is) then you will need to implement an interface

 ```lua
 local class = require 'middleclass'